XMadMax/XCache/demo/testXCache/Readme.md

 ## Examples
 To view how works XCache, you can execute directlly from the command line inside this directory:

+Check the config, the cache_hosts->file->path directory must to exists and have 'write' permissions.
+By default, 'file' will be used, and all directory structure will be created.

 ### testDriver.php
 Test how 'auto-cache' a method inside a class.